‘Hopping’ – Roger Capron

 Anya Stasenko and Slava Leontiev

 The ancient Egyptians were gifted artisans and pottery was an art where they excelled.
 Egypt in the pre dynastic period produced pottery of very high quality From 3000BC on their pottery was decorated with depictions of animals, humans, boats and various other patterns and symbols.
 Two main veins of pottery existed during this period, pottery from Nile clay ( red/brown after firing ) and pottery from marl clay ( usually polished to give a lustrous look ).

-The above top right bowl was created and photographed by ceramicist/photographer Philippe Buraud in the Provence of Ile de France, Paris region, Essonne at la porte du solei.
+The bowl in the top right corner of this page was created and photographed by ceramicist/photographer Philippe Buraud at la porte du soleil